gabrielrowan/Contributions/README.md

-# Contributions - Front End Technical Assessment
+# Contributions - Front End Project

 Technologies used for front-end: **React with TypeScript**